 Gather Financial Information:

-- Expenses: Fixed Expenses: Housing (mortgage/rent, property taxes, insurance)
+- Fixed Expenses: Housing (mortgage/rent, property taxes, insurance)

 - Utilities (electricity, gas, water, internet)